testcontainers/testcontainers-go/docs/features/wait/introduction.md

 # Wait Strategies

-!!! info "Wait strategies vs Startup strategies"

-    **Wait strategy:** Is the container in a state that is useful for testing?
-This is generally approximated as 'Can we talk to this container over the network?'.
-However, in practice, there are quite a few variations and nuances.
+There are scenarios where your tests need the external services they rely on to reach a specific state that is particularly useful for testing.
+This is generally approximated as 'Can we talk to this container over the network?' or 'Let's wait until the container is running an reaches certain state'.

-    **Startup strategy:** Did a container reach the desired running state? *Almost always* this just means 'wait until the container is running' - for a daemon process in a container this is the goal.
-Sometimes we need to wait until the container reaches a running state and then exits - this is the `wait.ForExit` strategy, only used for cases where we need to run a one off command in a container but not a daemon.
+Testcontainers-go comes with the concept of `wait strategy`, which allows your tests to actually wait for the most useful conditions to be met, before continuing with their execution.
+These wait strategies are implemented in the `wait` package.

 When defining a wait strategy, Testcontainers will create a cancel context with 60 seconds defined as timeout.